Underbite Correction Methods

-- An upper jaw expander.
-This is a wire-frame device the orthodontist fits across the patient's palate.
-Every night, a special key is used to widen the expander a tiny amount.
+Upper Jaw Expander: Your orthodontist will fit this wire-frame device across your palate.
+Every night, you'll use a special key to widen the expander a tiny amount.
 The process gradually causes the upper jaw to widen until the lower teeth no longer close against the outside of the uppers.
-Patients usually wear the expander for about a year, and then replace it with a retainer.

-In mild cases, a new method of cosmetic dentistry is used to reshape the lower teeth and then fit veneers to the uppers.
-Facelift Dentistry suggests this makes it possible for the lower teeth to close behind the uppers, and avoids the need for surgery or wearable appliances.
-"Facelift" technology doesn't physically resolve the problem, but it makes it less visible and sufficiently improves the jaw's functionality.
+Cosmetic Approach: In mild cases, non-surgical cosmetic dentistry can reshape the lower teeth and then fit veneers to the uppers.
+Though it doesn't fix the underbite, it makes it less visible and sufficiently improves the jaw's functionality.